The Truman Show: Box office

+The Truman Show opened with $31.5 million in its first weekend, ranking No. 1 at the domestic box office above A Perfect Murder, Godzilla and Hope Floats.
+It had the third-highest opening weekend of 1998 at the time, after Godzilla and Deep Impact.
+The film then generated $20 million the following weekend, beating newcomers Six Days, Seven Nights and Can't Hardly Wait.
+Overall, it spent its first two weeks at the No. 1 spot.
+During its third weekend, The Truman Show fell into third place behind The X-Files and Mulan with $12.4 million.
+The film also spent its first seven weeks in the Top 10.

 The Truman Show grossed $125.6 million domestically (United States and Canada) and $138.5 million in other territories, for a worldwide total of $264.1 million, against a budget of $60 million.
-It spent its first two weeks as No. 1 at the domestic box office, and its first seven weeks in the Top 10.

 Critical response

 The Truman Show received widespread critical acclaim.
+Metacritic, which uses a weighted average, assigned the a score of 90 out of 100, based on 30 critics, indicating "universal acclaim".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Giving the film a perfect four star score, Roger Ebert compared it to Forrest Gump, claiming that the film had the right balance of comedy and drama.
 He was also impressed with Jim Carrey's dramatic performance.
 Kenneth Turan of the Los Angeles Times wrote, "The Truman Show is emotionally involving without losing the ability to raise sharp satiric questions as well as get numerous laughs.
 The rare film that is disturbing despite working beautifully within standard industry norms."
 He named it the best movie of 1998.
 In June 2010, Entertainment Weekly named Truman one of the 100 Greatest Characters of the Last 20 Years.

 James Berardinelli liked the film's approach of "not being the casual summer blockbuster with special effects", and he likened Carrey's "[charismatic], understated and effective" performance to those of Tom Hanks and James Stewart.
 Jonathan Rosenbaum of the Chicago Reader wrote, "Undeniably provocative and reasonably entertaining, The Truman Show is one of those high-concept movies whose concept is both clever and dumb."
 Tom Meek of Film Threat said the film was not funny enough but still found "something rewarding in its quirky demeanor".